counsel-health/counsel-embedded-example-apps/server/nodejs/README.md

 ## Available Endpoints

 - `GET /`: Welcome message
+- `GET /health`: Health check endpoint
+- `POST /chat/signedAppUrl`: Create a signed app url for the user (requires a valid API key passed in the Authorization header)
+- `POST /chat/user`: Create a new user (requires a valid API key passed in the Authorization header)
+- `POST /user/signUp`: Sign up a new user using an access code and returns a JWT session
+- `POST /user/signOut`: Sign out a user (requires a valid JWT session passed in the Authorization header)
-- `GET /chat/signedAppUrl`: Get the signed app url for the user
+- `POST /user/signedAppUrl`: Gets the signed app url for the user (requires a valid JWT session passed in the Authorization header)

 ## Environment Variables

 - `PORT`: The port to run the server on
 - `COUNSEL_API_KEY`: The API key for the Example Counsel API
+- `ACCESS_CODE`: The access code for the Demo Server
+- `JWT_SECRET`: The JWT secret for the Demo Server

 ## Database